wh1skeyy/story-telling/README.md

 *Insight:*

+*The majority of ML engineers have 3 years or more of programming experience in general.
+However, the number of people with only 1-2 experience years is not small either.*

 *Over half of the engineers in the survey has less than 3 years experience of using ML methods.
 In fact, people with only 1-2 years, or less than 1 year of experience stood first in numbers.*

 *The majority of Ml engineers work in small companies and they are scattered among various roles.
 Their salary of on average is about $1000.*

 *=> It is not impossible to become a ML engineer even with little experience using ML methods.
-But it might be hard to apply into a big company.*
+But at least 1-2 years of programming experience is much needed to have a good career start.
+Even so, it might be hard to apply into a big company.*

 * _**What are some tools that Ml engineers need in the near future?**_
 ```